Are They the Same? Exploring Visual Correspondence Shortcomings of Multimodal LLMs: Experiments

 \subsection{Main Results}

-\textbf{Results on MMVM benchmark.} As shown in Tab.~\ref{tab:match_bench_result}, we report the average accuracy of over 20 open-source MLLMs of varying sizes, three proprietary MLLMs, and our method on the MMVM Benchmark.
-On the MMVM Benchmark, none of the open-source or proprietary MLLMs achieved an overall accuracy exceeding 50\%.
+\textbf{Results on MMVM benchmark.} As shown in Tab.~\ref{tab:match_bench_result}, we report the average accuracy of multiple open-source MLLMs of varying sizes, three proprietary MLLMs, and our method on the MMVM Benchmark.
+In the MMVM benchmark, none of the open-source or proprietary MLLMs achieved an overall accuracy exceeding 50\% under the setting of all choice options.
+Compared to relative position in the scene, these MLLMs demonstrate a stronger capability in perceiving and utilizing color as a matching cue, as evidenced by the CL accuracy consistently surpassing the RP accuracy across almost all settings.
 By introducing object-level contrastive learning, fine-grained vision expert, and instruction augmentation, our method achieved significant performance improvements, reaching state-of-the-art performance and surpassing the previous highest accuracy obtained by GPT4o.
 Among all open-source MLLMs, InternVL2~\cite{chen2024internvl} achieved the highest accuracy in the sub-4B and 13B$\sim$40B tiers, while Qwen2-VL~\cite{wang2024qwen2} excelled in the 4B$\sim$13B and above-40B tiers.
 Overall, Qwen2-VL-72B~\cite{wang2024qwen2} achieved the highest accuracy among all open-source MLLMs, approaching the accuracy of the proprietary GPT4o (38.08 vs. 42.65).

+\textbf{Results on common VQA benchmarks.} To investigate whether CoLVA adversely affects the inherent general visual question answering (VQA) capabilities of MLLMs, we conducted tests across six relevant benchmarks: MMBench~\cite{liu2025mmbench}, MME~\cite{fu2024mme}, MMStar~\cite{chen2024mmstar}, MMMU~\cite{yue2024mmmu}, POPE~\cite{li2023pope}, BLINK~\cite{fu2025blink}, NaturalBench~\cite{li2024naturalbench}, and VideoRefer-Bench~\cite{yuan2024videorefer}.
+The results are presented in Tab.~\ref{tab:colva_on_single_image_bench} and Tab.~\ref{tab:colva_on_multi_image_bench}.
+We used InternVL2-4B as the baseline and integrated our CoLVA into this framework.
+The results indicate that the negative impact of CoLVA on the general VQA capabilities of MLLMs is minimal.
+In fact, it even shows positive effects on the MME, POPE, BLINK, NaturalBench, and VideoRefer-Bench benchmarks.
+Therefore, our CoLVA does not compromise the original general VQA capabilities of MLLMs and can be a good supplement to current mainstream VQA datasets.